P. C. Skovgaard: Legacy

 Skovgaard is primarily known for his landscape paintings, and for the special role he played in portraying Denmark's nature; not the spectacular but the ordinary and typical.
 He mastered both the smaller formats with realistic, impasto depictions of nature and bigger, monumental and detailed compositions.
 He helped develop a unique Danish art form and sensibility.
 He had a deep sympathy for the Danish landscape and its uniqueness, especially Denmark's beloved beech forests.
 Animal life and locals that belonged to the land populated these landscapes.
 He studied nature diligently, and tried to portray it faithfully, yet ideally, and with a love of his country.
 He was a master of composition, and in his later works he developed an increasing interest in portraying atmosphere and light.
 The scale of his paintings was a breakthrough in Danish art.

-He is considered one of the leading landscape painters of the 1800s.